 Six Strategies for Teaching Rhetorical Analysis

-I’ve created an awesome free guide to inspire English teachers who teach rhetoric in their classrooms.
+I’ve created an awesome free guide to inspire English teachers who teach rhetoric and the rhetorical analysis essay in their classrooms.
 Even if you don’t teach AP lang, you can benefit from these strategies!

 Rhetorical Analysis Essay FAQ’s